 Opioid detox is delicate and complex medical procedure, just like surgery and maintenance protocol for diabetes, heart disease, high blood pressure and other chronic diseases.
 It’s important that clients opioid use disorder sufferers get the help they need from an experienced and qualified medical professional.
 Opiates and opioids like heroin and prescription painkillers have become the single-most dangerous addiction threat in the United States.
 This is because, on an individual level, they hijack users’ brain-chemistry and disable their ability to make decisions for themselves.

 These powerful drugs have proven remarkably effective in the treatment of conditions like cancer-related pain; however, their potential for diversion and misuse has led to the single greatest addiction epidemic and public health crisis this nation has ever seen, with tens of thousands dying each year.
-Opiate and opioid detox is the first step in the treatment process for these potent drugs and is a critical part of recovery.
+Proper opioid detox and withdrawal management is the first step in the treatment process for these potent drugs and is a critical part of recovery.

 The opiate and opioid detox process involves expelling the substance abuse-related chemicals from the body.
 This process is inevitably accompanied by a moderate to severe withdrawal period, some of the symptoms of which may include: